denniswave/DataScience_Portfolio/portfolio_readers_guide.md

 ## Communication

 ### Presentations
-During the project, I gave a sufficient amoutn of presentation.
+During the project, I gave a sufficient amount of presentation.
 I don't know exactly how many, but every group memeber has roughly done the same amoutn of presentations, and definetely more than two.

 ### Writing paper
 The paper was written using an online LaTeX editor.
 The group as a whole wrote the paper together and all, including myself, contributed to the final outcome of the research.